Every certified personal trainer should have a solid grasp on the SAID principle. SAID is an acronym that stands for:

 A more extreme example involves training in sports that require conditioning in vastly different areas of aerobic and resistance training.
 Let’s say that a bodybuilder is playing a game of football.
 He may look convincing in the role, but his performance in the game might be less than stellar because the training demands imposed by football are vastly different than those to which he is accustomed at the gym.

-What this suggests is that in order to achieve optimal general functional fitness, equal measures of aerobic, multidirectional exercises, varied sport activity, resistance training and flexibility exercise should be practiced.
-It is important to realize that cross-training techniques, properly applied and focused mainly upon particular activity component, will enhance someone’s performance in that sport.
+This brings us to the importance of cross-training, which is another way of saying “training in different athletic endeavors unrelated to your primary sport”.
+In order to achieve optimal general functional fitness, equal measures of aerobic, multidirectional exercises, varied sports activity, resistance training, and flexibility/mobility exercises should be practiced.
+It is important to realize that cross-training techniques, properly applied and focused mainly upon a particular activity component, will enhance someone’s performance in that sport.

 1. Henry, F. Specificity vs. generality in learning motor skills. in 61st Annual Proceedings of the College of the Physical Education Association.
 1958.
 Santa Monica, CA.